ryantd42/NY-Legislative-Git/2023/S6348B-2023/bill.md

   ___________

- Introduced  by  Sen.  MAY  --  read  twice and ordered printed, and when printed to be committed to the Committee on Judiciary
+ Introduced  by  Sen.  MAY  --  read  twice and ordered printed, and when printed to be committed to the Committee  on  Judiciary  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the real property  law,  in  relation  to  enacting  the "tenants organizing for power act"
+ AN  ACT  to  amend  the  real  property law, in relation to enacting the "tenants organizing act"

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Short  title.
-This act shall be known and may  be  cited  as the "tenants organizing for power act".
+This act shall be known and may be cited as the "tenants organizing act".
   § 2.
 Section 230 of the real property law, as added by chapter 809  of the laws of 1975  and subdivision 2 as amended by chapter 90 of the laws of 1995, is amended to read as follows:
   §  230.
 Right  of  tenants  to  form, join or participate in tenants' groups.
 1. FOR THE PURPOSES OF THIS SECTION, THE TERM  "TENANTS'  ORGAN- IZATION"  MEANS  A  BONA  FIDE  ORGANIZATION  OF TENANTS WHO REPRESENT A MAJORITY OF THE OCCUPIED RENTAL UNITS IN A RENTAL HOUSING PROPERTY  WITH FIVE  UNITS OR MORE, OR A BONA FIDE ORGANIZATION WORKING TO ACHIEVE SUCH STATUS.
 TENANTS' ORGANIZATIONS MAY ENGAGE IN THE  FOLLOWING  ACTIVITIES, INCLUDING  BUT  NOT  LIMITED  TO:  (A)  INITIATING CONTACT WITH TENANTS, INCLUDING BY CONDUCTING DOOR-TO-DOOR SURVEYS, TO ASCERTAIN  INTEREST  IN AND/OR  SEEK  SUPPORT  FOR FORMING A TENANT ORGANIZATION; (B) JOINING OR SUPPORTING ANOTHER TENANT ORGANIZATION; (C) DISTRIBUTING LITERATURE; (D) REQUESTING  OR  PROVIDING  INFORMATION;  (E)  OFFERING  ASSISTANCE;  (F) CONVENING  MEETINGS,  WHICH  MAY  OCCUR  WITHOUT  A LANDLORD OR LANDLORD REPRESENTATIVE PRESENT; OR (G) OTHERWISE ACTING ON BEHALF OF ONE OR MORE TENANTS IN THE BUILDING REGARDING ISSUES OF COMMON INTEREST OR CONCERN.
-  2. No  landlord  shall  interfere with the right of a tenant to form, join or participate in the lawful activities of any group, committee  or other  organization  formed  to protect the rights of tenants; nor shall any landlord harass, punish, penalize, diminish, or withhold any  right, benefit or privilege of a tenant under his OR HER tenancy for exercising such right.
+  2. No landlord shall interfere with the right of  a  tenant  to  form, join  or participate in the lawful activities of any group, committee or other organization formed to protect the rights of  tenants;  nor  shall any  landlord harass, punish, penalize, diminish, or withhold any right,

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10771-05-3
+  LBD10771-06-3
- S. 6348  2
+ S. 6348--A  2

+ benefit or privilege of a tenant under his OR HER tenancy for exercising such right.
   [2.]
 3. Tenants'  groups, committees or other tenants' organizations shall have the right to meet without being required to pay a fee in  any location  on the premises including a community or social room where use